cyberyoung/awesome-stars/README.md

 ## C++

+* [concurrentqueue](https://github.com/cameron314/concurrentqueue) - A fast multi-producer, multi-consumer lock-free concurrent queue for C++11
+* [mysql-server](https://github.com/mysql/mysql-server) - MySQL Server, the world's most popular open source database, and MySQL Cluster, a real-time, open source transactional database.
+* [apollo](https://github.com/ApolloAuto/apollo) - An open autonomous driving platform
 * [TinySTL](https://github.com/zouxiaohang/TinySTL) - TinySTL is a subset of STL(cut some containers and algorithms) and also a superset of STL(add some other containers and algorithms)
 * [proxysql](https://github.com/sysown/proxysql) - High-performance MySQL proxy with a GPL license.
 * [CppCon2014](https://github.com/CppCon/CppCon2014) - Speaker materials from CppCon 2014
 * [miniblink49](https://github.com/weolar/miniblink49) - 一个小巧、轻量的浏览器内核，用来取代wke和libcef
 * [woboq_codebrowser](https://github.com/woboq/woboq_codebrowser) - Woboq CodeBrowser
-* [phxsql](https://github.com/tencent-wechat/phxsql) - A high availability MySQL cluster that guarantees data consistency between a master and slaves.
+* [phxsql](https://github.com/Tencent/phxsql) - A high availability MySQL cluster that guarantees data consistency between a master and slaves.
 * [v8](https://github.com/v8/v8) - The official mirror of the V8 git repository
 * [xoc](https://github.com/stevenknown/xoc) - XOC is a compiler infrastructure that provides multi-level operations, flexibility, and the capability of representing almost all popular languages.
 There are two level IR representations used throughout all phases of the compilation.
 * [wangle](https://github.com/facebook/wangle) - Wangle is a framework providing a set of common client/server abstractions for building services in a consistent, modular, and composable way.